 Authorities.

 Proposer stated that at present the reporting was done monthly, quarterly and annually but in the first 3 months things need to be done in a more ad hoc way and then down the line a more prescriptive reporting structure can be put in place.
-Members raised queries as to when the KPIs would be finalised and it was confirmed as after the first tariff decision for go live.
+Members raised queries as to when the KPIs would be finalised and it was confirmed as in the first tariff decision after go live.
 It was debated that in order to determine appropriately targeted performance metrics one would need experience of live operation of the new arrangements.
-Members requested a compromise whereby monthly reporting would be retained but the obligation on their content would be amended.
+Members requested a compromise whereby monthly reporting would be retained alongside ad hoc reports but the obligation on their content would be amended.

 Proposer suggesting reviewing the proposal taking all the feedback on board with a view to developing version 2.0 for the next meeting.